 By approaching this conversation with compassion and patience, and helping your elder family members find the right resources to maintain their independence at every turn, you’ll help to build their confidence and strengthen the relationship they have with you in the years ahead.

-2 Centers for Disease Control and Prevention, National Center for Injury Prevention and Control.
+2 Centers For Disease Control and Prevention National Center for Injury Prevention and Control.
 Web-based Injury Statistics Query and Reporting System (WISQARS).
-Atlanta, GA: CDC; 2017.
-Available at: cdc.gov/injury/wisqars.
+Atlanta, GA: CDC; 2018.
+Available at: https://www.cdc.gov/injury/wisqars.
+Accessed August 18, 2021.

 4 “Age and Driving”(n.d.).
 Retrieved Dec.
 29, 2019, from Helpguide.org.

 5 2017 Age Wave/Merrill Lynch study: “Finances in Retirement: New Challenges, New Solutions.”